 Dr. Frank Dumont knew one of his favorite patients was getting depressed.

-When Dumont first started seeing him, the man was in his 70s.
+When Dumont first started seeing him in his family practice, the man was in his 70s.
 He was active and fit; he enjoyed hiking into his 80s.
 But then things started to change.

 "He started complaining of his memory starting to slip," Dumont says.
 The man would forget where he had placed objects, and he'd struggle to remember simple words and phrases.

 Dumont prescribed antidepressants and saw him every eight weeks or so.

 Like a lot of people in the small town of Estes Park, 90 miles northwest of Denver, both Dumont and his patient were drawn to the ruggedly beautiful mountains there.
 One of them, called Longs Peak, is a cherished part of Dumont's life.
 He and the patient talked often about the picturesque mountain.

 "He was one of those people where you see them on the schedule for the day and you just smile," Dumont says.
 "You just realize you get a chance to chat with someone who feels like a friend."

 That's what their last visit was like.
 Dumont says he did ask the man whether he was having any thoughts of hurting himself, but got a very convincing no.

 "What in hindsight struck me about that visit is that he brought me a gift, which was a geological survey marker from the top of Longs Peak," says Dumont.
 "It was a replica, but it was one of those things that was just another reminder to me of this connection that we had had."